We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - BBB rating: B+

-Vitaminpacks, trading under the name Persona, provides a 5-minute survey to offer people personalized vitamin packs.
+Vitaminpacks, trading under Persona, provides a 5-minute survey to offer people personalized vitamin packs.
 Individuals may also customize their order.

-The company offers products for digestion, sleep, heart health, women’s health, and more.
-It is currently offering 50% off to new subscribers.
+The company offers digestion, sleep, heart health, women’s health, and more products.

 Subscribers can speak with a nutritionist as frequently as they like.

-A person should make sure to read all the nutrition facts panels on each recommended supplement to ensure that they are not getting duplicate supplementation.
+A person should read all the nutrition facts panels on each recommended supplement to ensure they are not getting duplicate supplementation.
 This is because some of Persona’s supplements contain more than the recommended daily allowance of vitamins and minerals.

 Persona has an average customer rating of 4.3 out of five stars on Trustpilot.
 Positive reviews primarily note the high quality and quick customer service.
 Negative reviews frequently mention order and shipment problems.
 However, the company responds to each of these negative reviews individually.